Table of Contents

 Restorative yoga only requires limited movements.
 A typical restorative yoga class lasts for an hour, with only a few postures needed to be done.

 If you are already familiar with the common styles of yoga, the transition will be easier since restorative yoga uses pose adapted from standard yoga classes.
+You can visit our restorative yoga class here for more.
 Let’s help by listing what you need to know about restorative yoga practice.

 Definition of Restorative Yoga